 Who can change this

-If you need to switch a model and do not have access, ask the Space Owner or a Bloom manager to either make the change for you or grant you a higher role.
+If you need to switch a model and do not have access, either upgrade the plan (Space Owners only) or ask a Space Owner or Bloom manager to make the change for you.

 Step 1: Open the AI tab

 From Manage Blooms, click into the Bloom you want to configure.
-In the configuration tab strip, click the AI tab (it sits between Moderation and Branding).
+In the configuration tab strip, click the AI tab.
 You will see two large cards stacked vertically: Smart Selection on top, marked with a green Recommended pill, and Manual Selection below.

 Step 2: Use Smart Selection (recommended)

 Smart Selection is the default for new Blooms.
 When it is active, Bloom routes chat messages through the strongest model we have validated for general teaching tasks.
-The card explicitly tells you which models are in rotation:
+The card names the models currently in rotation, in a line that begins:

 The benefits listed on the card: